Nonmelanoma Skin Cancer: Symptoms

 An open sore that doesn't heal or heals and then comes back

 Merkel cell carcinoma

 Merkel cell cancer tumors are most often found on sun-exposed areas of skin, such

 as the face, neck, and arms.
 But they can start anywhere on the body.
-They usually appear
+They can look

-as firm, shiny skin lumps that don't hurt.
-The lumps may be red, pink, or blue.
-They
+The lump may be red, pink, purple, or blue.

 When to see your healthcare provider